Lactose-free healthy strawberry cheesecake

 - Melt the coconut oil in the microwave.
-Put this together with the ground oats, oat flakes and the rice syrup in a bowl.
+Put this into a bowl together with the oats.

 - Dry the raisins with a bit of paper and grind them in a food processor or cut them into small pieces with a knife.
 Add the raisins to the ingredients in the bowl and add a pinch of salt.